| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 about the Geneva’s notes than about Bible text.

-all had problems: They were full of errors, they were “Catholicised”, and they
+had problems: They were full of errors, they were “Catholicised”,

-contained notes based on the very philosophy the New Testament warned about.
-King
+and they contained notes based on the very philosophy the New Testament warned

-James’ intimate knowledge of the Scriptures caused one of these problems to
+about.
+King James’ intimate knowledge of the Scriptures caused one of these

-really bug him, and it resulted in one of his specific instructions to his
+problems to really bug him, and it resulted in one of his specific instructions

 characters quoted Old Testament verses to be slightly different because we